Schmidt Fieldhouse

 Schmidt Fieldhouse, formerly known as Xavier University Fieldhouse, is an on-campus arena at Xavier University in Cincinnati, Ohio.

+History

-It was built in 1927 and opened on March 7, 1928 with a win against archrival Cincinnati.
+It was built in 1927 and opened on March 7, 1928, with a win against archrival Cincinnati.
 It is named for Walter Schmidt, Class of 1905, a benefactor to then-St. Xavier College who also donated money for Schmidt Hall (formerly the library, now the President's office) on campus.